armetiz/ArmetizFormExtensionBundle/README.md

 The form will load all the "users" to render the page.

 With the "entity_ajax" type, the form will load only the current "owner".
-In this case, you are free to load via AJAX further "users"
+In this case, you are free to load further "users" via AJAX or something else.

 ## Installation